 DPW Projects Update

-CURRENT PROJECTS (downloads):
+CURRENT PROJECTS (downloads or links):

 PINK indicate concrete or asphalt roadwork.

 ORANGE indicates secondary and bus routes that the DPW will be focusing on.
 (NOTE: This does not mean the entire roadway will be renovated.)

 GRAY WRENCHES indicate projected infrastructure improvements, in this case, parking lots.